 Zydeco (French: Zarico)

-We’re grateful for the wings of creativity that make music from the Southeast part of America soar.
+We’re grateful for the wings of creativity that make music from the Southeast region of America soar.
 It lifts our spirits and makes us feel good to be alive.